July 28th, 2015 by Obinna Nwosu.

 The first day was dedicated to academic talks by international experts from the disciplines listed above.
 Each presentation contained material of interest but they did vary in how much they captivated the audience.
 The second day gave practitioners a moment in the sun, and Safe Ground (Obinna Nwosu, Jack Pryor) duly delivered in typically lyrical fashion, alongside Shelter (Shannon Harvey, Head of Research) and Kids Company (Stef Pruski).
 The section ended with a short but invigorating Q&A session.

-The delegation then moved onto The University of Essex Theatre to view a performance of ‘Ewan’, a short play about homelessness devised by third year Theatre and Human Rights students.
+The delegation then moved onto The University of Essex Theatre, and you can check it out, to view a performance of ‘Ewan’, a short play about homelessness devised by third year Theatre and Human Rights students.
 The piece was both poignant and effective in equal measure, and did well to humanise the process of becoming homeless and raising questions about agency, choice and circumstance.
 After a salubrious luncheon the event ended with a sparkling ideas exchange about the ‘what next?’ in “Thinking Home”.

 Participants were: Professor Renos Papadopoulos (Centre for Psychoanalytic Studies, Essex), Professor Nigel Rapport (Anthropology, St Andrews), Professor Lorna Fox O’Mahony (Law, Essex), Dr Amy Morris (English, Cambridge), Professor Anna de Fina (Italian/Sociolinguistics, Georgetown University), Professor Jeanine Treffers-Daller (Applied Linguistics, Reading), Fran Baker (John Rylands Library, University of Manchester), Nigel Cochrane (Albert Sloman Library, University of Essex) Dr Rosie Cox (Birkbeck, Bloomsbury HOME book series), Zibiah Alfred Loakthar (refugee oral history collection, exhibition Belonging: Voices of Refugees)